juliachelsie/YourGreenhouse/README.md

 ### Testing via validators

 **HTML**
-- I found four errors in the signup.html, but they are in the allauth code.
+- I found four errors in the signup.html, but they are in the django allauth code.
 I don't know how to fix that without interfere with the already fixed allauth code.
 Otherwise there were no errors or warnings in the rest of the html code i tested in the official [W3C validator](https://validator.w3.org/nu/)

 **CSS**
 - No errors were returned when passing through the official [Jigsaw](https://github.com/juliachelsie/YourGreenhouse/blob/main/media/css.PNG)